Transparent Shape from a Single View Polarization Image: Method

+It can be seen that there is a sign function in the $\varphi_r^b$ expression, which will lead to the discontinuity in the AoLP map.
+For the rough background, both specular and diffuse reflection exists and their dominance can not be determined, resulting in the noise in AoLP map.
+In fact, the polarization state of $I_r^b$ will change according to the incidence angle $\theta_i$ of the interaction point when the ray passes through the transparent object.
+We denote this process as $\mathrm{M_t(\cdot)}$ and the following expression can be obtained:

+The incident angles of rays from a local area are approximately equal, which means that they will gain the same phase shift from $\mathrm{M_t(\cdot)}$.
+Therefore, the noise in $\varphi_r^b$ also exists in $\varphi_t$.
+According to the above analysis, the AoLP observation of transparent surface has the characteristic that the area with higher transmittance contains more noise as shown in Fig.\ref{fig:aolp_fault}.

-The intrinsic fault in the AoLP map of the transparent object is exploited to define the concept of \textbf{Physics-based Prior Confidence}.
-We first define the distance $d_{K,m}(i,j)$ between the pixels in the $K\times K$ neighborhood of point $(i,j)$ and the average value:
+Above analysis illustrates that the noise in the AoLP map is related to the transmittance and physics-based prior reliability.
+Therefore, we define the concept \textbf{Physics-based Prior Confidence} by quantifying the noise in the AoLP map.
+The noise for a given pixel can be quantified by the distance between the pixel and its neighborhood pixels.
+We first define the distance $d_{K,m}(i,j)$ between the pixels in the $K\times K$ neighborhood of point $(i,j)$:

-where $P_{i,j}$ represents the set of pixel values in the $K\times K$ neighborhood of point $(i,j)$, $\bar{p}_{i,j}$ is the mean of pixel values belonging to the set $P_{i,j}$ and $m$ is the smoothing exponential term.
-In this paper, $K$ and $m$ are set to $9$, $0.5$, respectively.
+where $P_{i,j}$ represents the set of pixel values in the $K\times K$ neighborhood of point $(i,j)$, $\bar{p}_{i,j}$ is the mean of pixel values belonging to the set $P_{i,j}$ and $m$ is the smoothing exponential term. $K$ determines the consistency between the AoLP map and confidence map and its value in this paper is set to $9$.
+The parameter $m$ controls the mapping relationship between noise density and the value of confidence and its default value is $0.5$.
 By normalizing the distance map, the physics-based prior confidence can be obtained:

-where $H,W$ are the height and width of the AoLP map respectively.
-The physics-based prior confidence defined by the {Eq.\ref{eq:noise_density}} and {Eq.\ref{eq:confidence}} is shown in the right picture in {Fig.\ref{fig:aolp_fault}}.
-In fact, the physics-based prior confidence defined by the above equation is not only low in the area with high transmittance, but also at the junction of $0^\circ$ and $180^\circ$ in the AoLP map.
-According to the {Eq.\ref{eq:sin}}, the AoLPs of $0^\circ$ and $180^\circ$ are physically consistent since the period of the sinusoid function is $\pi$, but there will be value jumps in the AoLP map resulting in low physics-based prior confidence.
-This situation is allowed because the higher confidence of the physics-based prior in such area will increase the adverse effect of {$\pi$-ambiguity}.
+where $H, W$ denote the height and width of the AoLP map respectively.
+The physics-based prior confidence defined by the above equation is also low at the junction of $0$ and $\pi$ in the AoLP map (according to Eq.\ref{eq:I2}, the value range of AoLP is $[0,\pi]$).
+This situation is allowed because the lower confidence of the physics-based prior in such area is helpful to avoid the network being misguided by the jumped physics-based prior(see additional results which are provided in our supplementary material).

-We input the physics-based prior confidence map as prior attention map into the network and guide the fusion of original-polar and physics-based prior at multiple levels to minimize error due to intrinsic faults of transparent SfP.
+We first input the physics-based prior confidence map as an addition prior into the network and guide the fusion of raw polar images and physics-based prior to minimize prediction error.
+Then it is also used as the weight of the self-supervised AoLP loss.